upendrabhattarai/2023.11.01.CommandLineBasics/README.md

   grep [searchterm] [filename] [filename]
 ```

-There are a lot more things that you can do with the `grep` command, but it's a but more advanced.
+There is so much more that you can do with the `grep` command, but it goes beyond the scope of this tutorial.
 ---